-For 40 years, the National Trust has connected the nation in its celebration of our heritage with the Australian Heritage Festival.
-This national program of events has become the country’s largest festival that celebrates built, natural and cultural heritage.
+For more than 40 years, the National Trust has connected the nation in its celebration of our heritage with the Australian Heritage Festival – the country’s largest festival that celebrates built, natural and cultural heritage.

-Kicking off on World Heritage Day, the community is invited to enjoy 32 days of events, walks, talks, performances, learning opportunities, virtual events and celebrations.
+This national program invites the community to help us bring heritage to life by participating in state-wide events, walks, talks, performances, learning opportunities, virtual events and celebrations.

 In 2019, the Australian Heritage Festival brought together more than 750 events that attracted over 350,000 people to celebrate heritage at various places across the country – not to mention the hundreds of thousands of people that followed the conversation and shared stories of heritage online.

 - 100% enjoyed the festival event(s) they attended.

 - 100% plan on attending a festival event next year.

 - 95% felt inspired to seek out other opportunities to go to heritage events/ exhibitions/ activities after attending their festival event.

 - 90% felt that attending the event increased their awareness and/ or appreciation of heritage.